johnconwell/dither/README.md

 | `UNIFORM_HISTOGRAM` | Maps each pixel such that the output image contains approximately equal amount of each color in the specified palette.
 Note that the resulting image may not have a uniform distribution of palette colors, but will likely have a more uniform distribution than if choosing a distance-based method.
 Not valid when using `-t` flag. |

 ### Palettes
 Palette options when using the `-r, --reduce`, `-e, --error_diffusion`, `-d, --ordered`, or `-t, --temporal` flags.
 The following palettes are built in and can be referenced by name.
+In addition to the built-in palettes below, the user can specify a palette in a csv file in the format:</br>
+`NAME,AUTHOR,COLOR1,COLOR2,...`</br>
+where `COLORX` is a hexadecimal color code.
+This format exactly matches the Lospec API, so any Lospec palette csv can be downloaded by appending ".csv" to the URL of a lospec palette.
+See examples in the [palettes](./data/palettes/) folder.
 | PALETTE | Description |
 | :-- | :-- |
 | 1BIT_MONITOR_GLOW | [lospec](https://lospec.com/palette-list/1bit-monitor-glow) |